BhargavMaru07/ToDo-List/README.md

+# ToDo List using React.
+It's containing Three category, to divide the tasks 1.ToDo
+ 2.Doing
+ 3.Done

+# Drag and Drop Feature
+In this,you can able to drag your task and switch to another categorys according to status of task.

+# Tags

+You can select language and technology according to your Task/Project

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.